SwissDataScienceCenter/renku/docs/tutorials/migrating_to_renku.rst

 Renku-izing your project
 ========================

-So, at this point you've gone through :ref:`first_steps` and learned how Renku can help your research be more reproducible and collaborative.
+So, at this point you have gone through :ref:`first_steps` and learned how Renku can help your research be more reproducible and collaborative.
 The following guide will help you migrate your existing projects into the Renku platform.

 .. _practical_renku_usage: